 - Male progeny (Autumn born) Finished under 16 months

-- Female progeny (Autumn spring) Finished to beef.
+- Female progeny (Autumn born) Finished to beef.

 Breeding Policy: Short gestation five-star AI bulls are used in the dairy herd for three weeks to breed replacements to sell to the suckler herd.
 Terminal sire Charolais is used for suckler cow breeding and Limousin/Angus are used on the heifers.